50 months on average: Delayed patent examinations stifle inventors

-Mohan Jindal, a Bengaluru-based entrepreneur says he will need to be patient enough for at least a year to hear back about his two recent patent applications on cutting-edge technology for semiconductor security and performance.
-Experts say such delays in the patent examination may become a speed bump for Indian innovators if not improved soon.
+Bengaluru-based entrepreneur Mohan Jindal says he will need to be patient enough for at least a year to hear back about his two recent patent applications on cutting-edge technology for semiconductor security and performance.
+Experts say such delays in the patent examination may become a speed bump for Indian innovators if not addressed soon.

-According to a recent study by tech industry body Nasscom, the average pendency time for a final decision on patent applications in India was around 50 months, as per the latest data of 2021.
-The pendency time in India is three times more compared to Japan.
+According to a recent study by tech industry body Nasscom, the average pendency time for a final decision on patent applications in India was about 50 months, based on the latest data of 2021.
+The pendency time in India is thrice that of Japan.

-For Jindal, who runs a hardware security startup Chipspirit Technologies, this was his first experience with Indian patent filing.
-Jindal says the solution was developed a year ago, but the legal, financial, and other technical requisites for filing the patent, while managing the day-to-day business of the firm took it till March this year to draft the application.
+For Jindal, who runs an electronics hardware security startup Chipspirit Technologies, this was his first experience with Indian patent filing.
+He says the solution was developed a year ago, but the legal, financial, and other technical requisites for filing the patent, while managing the day-to-day business of the firm took it till March this year to draft the application.

-“Big companies have a team of well-experienced internal legal teams.
+“Big companies have a team of well-experienced internal legal experts.
 This gives them an advantage over small startups right from the stage of invention disclosure.
 For us, it took around a month to get our application vetted by our lawyer.
-For technologies like semiconductor security, raising the level of expertise at all levels,” he said.
+For technologies like semiconductor security, raising the level of expertise at all levels is crucial,” he said.

 “Since infringers cannot be sued while a patent application is pending, delayed processing can be economically detrimental.
 Small organizations are likely to feel the heat more than large entities.
 Consequently, innovation is negatively impacted,” Robinson said.
 He added that the period of patent prosecutions gradually shortened after the enactment of Patents (Amendment) Rules 2016.